vitalif/vitastor/docs/config/layout-osd.en.md

 - Type: string
 - Default: none

-Data checksum type to use.
-May be "crc32c" or "none".
-Set to "crc32c" to enable data checksums.
+Data and metadata checksum type to use.
+May be "crc32c", "xxh3_32" or "none".
+Select crc32c or xxh3_32 and set csum_block_size to enable data checksums.

+Both crc32c and xxh3_32 are almost equally fast, xxh3_32 is safer. xxh3_32 is
+the xxhash3 algorithm truncated from 64 to 32 bits (which is still a good hash).

+Note that enabled data checksums either increase memory usage or reduce performance.
+Check details in [csum_block_size](#csum_block_size) description.

 ## csum_block_size